Skip to main content

 Partial Invoice

-Invoice for part of a total service or contract — usually used in staged projects (e.g. construction).
+Invoice for a portion of a total service or contract – typically used in staged projects (e.g., construction).

 Seller → Buyer